 We know bees, you can too!

 An Introduction to Honey Bees and Beekeeping Setting up new hives must be done in the spring, generally from March to May.
 This course is offered in January to give potential beekeepers time to order bees and equipment and prepare a site for hives.
 Since the course takes place in January, our classroom course will not involve live bees.
 During the spring and summer months, hands-on experience with live bees will be available to all Beekeeping Course students through the MABA Hive Inspection program.
-In the MABA Hive Inspections, small groups go through a beehive with an experienced beekeeper in one of several MABA hive locations in the Atlanta area. https://www.memberplanet.com/s/mababc/retreatregistration_44_1_1_2_2 THIS FORM WILL CLOSE ON WEDNESDAY, JANUARY 25, OR EARLIER IF THE EVENT SELLS OUT.
-Fee for the one day course is $110 per person Each participant will receive: There will also be a beekeeping vendor onsite.
-FAQs
+In the MABA Hive Inspections, small groups go through a beehive with an experienced beekeeper in one of several MABA hive locations in the Atlanta area.
+THIS FORM WILL CLOSE ON WEDNESDAY, JANUARY 24, OR EARLIER IF THE EVENT SELLS OUT.
+More details available on the Registration form

 MABA Calendar